-Addictions - The Department of Health provides addictions services through 7 Regional Health Authorities.
+Addictions - The Department of Health provides addictions services through 2 Regional Health Authorities.
 The overall goal is to reduce the human and economic costs by intervening with individuals, families, employers and community partners in order to stimulate the client to positively interact with their environment and become a healthy, fully functioning, productive individual.
 The objectives of the programming included are:

-- To assist employed individuals in crisis to maintain their employment - To assist employed individuals not in crisis to prevent an employment crisis - To assist unemployed individuals to prepare for employment by initiating the recovery process and setting employment goals
+- To assist employed individuals in crisis to maintain their employment; - To assist employed individuals not in crisis to prevent an employment crisis; - To assist unemployed individuals to prepare for employment by initiating the recovery process and setting employment goals.

-For the fiscal year April 1, 2006 to March 31, 2007 there were a total of 21451 people participating in the program/service and there were 14062 completing the program.
-Further, 81 people were employed as a result of the program intervention (reflects individuals that were unemployed at the time of intake and subsequently employed at discharge).
-There were 416 people that were sustained in their employment in the case of job crisis (this reflects those that were employed at intake and were still employed at discharge).
-These are cases that the discharge date was during the fiscal year April 1, 2006 to March 31, 2007.
+For the fiscal year April 1, 2011 to March 31, 2012 there were a total of 1988 people participating in the program/service and there were 1273 completing the detoxification program.
+Further, 41 people were employed as a result of the program intervention (reflects individuals that were unemployed at the time of intake and subsequently employed at discharge).
+There were 397 people that were sustained in their employment in the case of job crisis (this reflects those that were employed at intake and were still employed at discharge).
+These are cases with discharge dates during fiscal year April 1, 2011 to March 31, 2012.